 Sonioptix is a company based on photoacoustic and ultrasound technologies developed in Dr. Jun Xia's lab.
 We started with the goal of simplifying the complexity of breast cancer diagnosis.
-Our study comparing 38 patients with different tumor types found that combining photoacoustic and ultrasound images could improve breast cancer screening.
+Our study, involving up to 200 patients with different tumor types, aims to evaluate whether combining photoacoustic and ultrasound images can improve breast cancer screening.
 Our imaging system combines photo-acoustic and ultrasound imaging to encompass entire breast tissue for improved cancer detection.

 We recently developed the photoacoustic dual-scan mammoscope (DSM), a system that images the patient in standing pose analog to X-ray mammography.
 The system simultaneously acquires three-dimensional photoacoustic and ultrasound (US) images of the mildly compressed breast.
 Here, we describe a second-generation DSM (DSM-2) system that offers a larger field of view, better system stability, higher ultrasound imaging quality, and the ability to quantify tissue mechanical properties.
 In the new system, we doubled the field of view through laterally shifted round-trip scanning.
 This new design allows coverage of the entire breast tissue.
 We also adapted precisely machined holders for the transducer-fiber bundle sets.
 The new holder increased the mechanical stability and facilitated image registration from the top and bottom scanners.
 The quality of the US image is improved by increasing the firing voltage and the number of firing angles.
 Finally, we incorporated quasi-static ultrasound elastography to allow comprehensive characterization of breast tissue.
 The performance of the new system was demonstrated through in vivo human imaging experiments.
 The experimental results confirmed the capability of the DSM-2 system as a powerful tool for breast imaging.